cruelkratos/multithreaded-bloom-filters/README.md

 *I did this project basically coz I wanted to do some multithreading in C++ and use C++ other than just doing algorithm problems.*

-Possibly will Integrate this with Distributed DDOS Detection project for **ip membership** tests.
+Possibly will Integrate this with Distributed DDOS Detection project for **Load Shedding**.

 ## Building